jaccomoc/jactl-repl/docs/README.md

 ### Commands

-As well as entering Jacsal code at the prompt, the REPL understands a limit set of commands that all start with `:`.
+As well as entering Jactl code at the prompt, the REPL understands a limit set of commands that all start with `:`.
 For example, `:h` or `:?` will print out the help text listing the commands available:
 ```
-$ java -jar build/libs/jacsal-repl-1.0-SNAPSHOT.jar
+$ java -jar build/libs/jactl-repl-1.0-SNAPSHOT.jar
 > :h

 Available commands: